progklb/playground-unity/Assets/Lighting/README.md

 - **Color Space** - determines the math used in lighting calculations / reading values from textures.

   - **Linear space** - colours supplied to shaders will brighten linearly as light intensity increases.
+Typically provides more realistic results.
   - **Gamma space** - typically results in brighters colours blowing out to white, leading to a washed out look.

 ![Image](Documentation/Graphics-ColorSpace.png)